81 reasons The Career Change Accelerator will be the best investment of your life

 73. It means I try to put humanity, humility and service first.
 Not ideas and ego. – Thomas, Nov 2016

-72. Escape Tribe has meant a great deal to me in terms of how I think about my life in general.
+72. It’s meant a great deal to me in terms of how I think about my life in general.
 6 months ago I could have told you that I didn’t like my job but that’s about as far as I could have gone.
 Now I can elaborate on it for hours and bore my friends to tears about it!!!
 Seriously though it has really made me question why I have chosen particular paths before and has presented a way to consider potential paths in the future.
 It’s been really great. – Nov 2016

 This course is about life, not just about work.
 I have met 35 wonderful people, who I know pretty well, respect and love: yeah love!
 Not to mention having been taught by the wonderful Sophie and Mark.

 I love the way it covered so many things: forced us to open up and work together and give back to each other. – Kuli, Nov 2016

 70. It’s been incredible.
 I have had a massive internal shift.
 I look at every situation and interaction with a positive mindset.
 I have made time for myself to manage my energy and I feel positive about the world and my tribe – Sarah, Nov 2016